What is the STAR Initiative?

 What if I file a STAR report on a student?
 Will they know?

-If a faculty or staff member files a STAR report, the Director of Student Support will carefully review the provided information to determine if any action is necessary.
+If a faculty or staff member files a STAR report, the Assistant Dean of Academic Affairs and Senior Integrative Services Advisor will carefully review the provided information to determine if any action is necessary.
 This usually involves gathering more information from other faculty and staff who are familiar with the student.
-If action is deemed necessary, the student will be contacted by the Director of Student Support to schedule an Academic Resource Review Session.
+If action is deemed necessary, the student will be contacted by the either the Assistant Dean of Academic Affairs or Senior Integrative Services Advisor to schedule a Student Success Planning Session via phone or video conference.
+Faculty may also elect to remain anonymous in the process by indicating so when filing a report.

 What happens to the information gathered?

-All information reported to and gathered by the Director of Student Support will be kept on record in an individual STAR case file.
-These files are kept completely confidential and reviewed only with select members of the STAR Case Management Team – Drew Ledoux, Associate Vice President of Student Affairs; Sr. Chris Connolly, Minister of Pastoral Care; Kim Noakes, Director of Counseling and Accessibility Services – on a bi-weekly basis.
+All information reported to and gathered by the Assistant Dean of Academic Affairs and Senior Integrative Services Advisor will be kept on record in an individual STAR case file.
+These files are kept completely confidential and reviewed only with members of the STAR Case Management Team – the Dean of Students, Pastoral Care Minister, Mental Health Counselor, the Assistant Dean of Academic Affairs and Senior Integrative Services Advisor – on a bi-weekly basis.
+STAR Reports are not included in the student’s permanent record and are used only locally at Maria College to provide students with appropriate resources.

-This is a face-to-face meeting with the singular purpose of ascertaining what challenges are impeding the student’s academic success and developing a practical strategy to overcome them.
-A typical meeting will involve:
+This is a phone or video conference with the singular purpose of ascertaining what challenges are impeding the student’s academic success and developing a practical strategy to overcome them.
+A typical meeting will involve one or more of the following:

-What happens after the Academic Resource Review Session?
+What happens after the Student Success Planning Session?

-The Director of Student Support will monitor the student’s progress and make contact with him or her for a brief update on a bi-weekly basis.
+The Assistant Dean of Academic Affairs and Senior Integrative Services Advisor will monitor the student’s progress and make contact with him or her for a brief update on a bi-weekly basis.
 Once the student has demonstrated significant academic progress, his or her case will be closed.

-Do students have to attend the Academic Resource Review Session?
+Do students have to attend the Student Success Planning Session?

 No, the session is completely voluntary.
 However, it is strongly recommended that students attend as it is in their best interest.
 Review Sessions provide students with a unique opportunity to express their individual challenges and receive one-on-one assistance.

 Maria College offers a wide variety of resources on campus to assist students in a variety of ways.
-If the resource is not available on campus, the Office of Student Support will work with students to find an external agency or organization that directly addresses their needs.
+If the resource is not available through the College, the Director will work with students to find an external agency or organization that directly addresses their needs.

 Can I request an update on a student after filing a STAR report?